hclimente/wisdom/notes/bio/familial_brca.md

 ---
 **iCOGS**

 iCOGS is a custom Illumina array designed by four consortia that study genetic susceptibility of three hormone-related cancers: breast ([BCAC](http://ccge.medschl.cam.ac.uk/consortia/bcac/) and [CIMBA](http://ccge.medschl.cam.ac.uk/consortia/cimba/)), ovarian ([OCAC](http://ccge.medschl.cam.ac.uk/consortia/ocac/)) and prostate ([PRACTICAL](http://ccge.medschl.cam.ac.uk/consortia/practical/)).
 Its explicit purpose is to facile the genotyping in large case-control studies for these tumors.
-The criteria to include the SNPs was (i) previously associated with cancer ausceptibility or survival; (ii) fine mapping of genomic regions of interest; (iii) associated with cancer-related quantitative traits; (iv) in selected candidate genes or pathways; (v) associated with other cancers.
+The criteria to include the SNPs was (i) previously associated with cancer susceptibility or survival; (ii) fine mapping of genomic regions of interest; (iii) associated with cancer-related quantitative traits; (iv) in selected candidate genes or pathways; (v) associated with other cancers.
 The final array included ~211,000 SNPs.

 ---

 ## GENESIS

-GENESIS (GENE SISter) is a French project that aims to shed some light into familial breast cancer.
-Specifically, it focuses on patients that do not show BRCA1/2 mutations.
+GENESIS (GENE SISter) is a French project that aims to shed some light on familial breast cancer.
+The index cases are patients with a breast cancer affected sister and no BRCA1/2 mutations.
+The controls are unaffected colleagues and/or friends of the cases.
+This dataset is specially interesting for us: the heritability of the disease among the cases is not driven by BRCA1/2, but by rarer variants which are enriched in this experimental setting.
+GENESIS used the iCOGS genotyping platform.

 # References